OpsTrail/Kubernetes-Essentials/Cluster_Setup/Kubeadm_worker.md

 EOF
 ```
 ```
-sudo modprobe overlay
+modprobe overlay
-sudo modprobe br_netfilter
+modprobe br_netfilter
 ```

 ### Configuring System Networking

 - Here it is Ensuring that the Linux bridge passes the ipv4 and iv6 network traffic to iptables for filtering.
-And also Enabling packet forwarding for IPv4, which is necessary for pod-to-pod communication across nodes.
+And it is also Enabling packet forwarding for IPv4, which is necessary for pod-to-pod communication across nodes.

 ```
 cat <<EOF | sudo tee /etc/sysctl.d/k8s.conf